Summary

 We don’t have complete running cost data on the Tesla Model Y, but the good news is that it’s quite efficient in its use of electricity (the EV equivalent of miles per gallon on a petrol or diesel car), which will help keep costs down and also helps the Model Y to average more than 300 miles of driving range on a single charge.

 Insurance might be quite hefty, however, as the Model Y is in the top-ranked Group 50.
-Unfortunately, we don’t currently have servicing cost data but check back again soon for the latest updates.
+Servicing costs are average to good over the first five years, which is better than many premium-brand rivals.

 Awards